hyi96/codepath-ios-project/README.md

 **Required Must-have Stories**

 * users can look up the ratings and comments of the professors
+* users can rate professors by course
 * users can sort rating by date, course
-* users can rate professors by course
 * users can view key words of a rated professor

 **Optional Nice-to-have Stories**

-* users can compare a professors's rating with the average teaching rating of the same class
+* users can compare professors's rating by courses
-* Users can compare a professors's rating with the average rating of the department
+* Users can compare a professors's within department
 * users can visualize the comparison statistics
-* users can view professors with top ratings in a department or a class
+* users only acccess through UCSB Authetication
+* users has their own profile page
+* comments include commentor's info (year, major, etc..)
+* users has option to post comments anonumously

 ### 2. Screen Archetypes

 * Login
-   * user can either login as guest or sign up for a new account
-* seach screen
-   * provides a search bar for direct searching using keywords
+   * users login by UCSB NetID
-* category screen
+* Seach
-   * sort professors by department.
+   * search professors by name, department(optional)
-* Professor profile screen
-   * overall rating
+* Department list
-   * ranking in department/in major
+   * navigate to professor list in each department
+* Professor list
+   * list of professors under a department
+* Professor Comments
+   * name, department, profile photo, key words
+   * course selector (default overall) -> overall rating: quality, difficulty, would take again
+   * comment lists: quality, difficulty, would take again, quarter taken, grade received, comments
+* Add Comments
+   * select department, professors (if not add new)
-   * courses taught
+   * select courses (if not add new)
+   * quarter taken
+   * grade received
+   * ratings: quality, difficulty, would take again
+   * 3 key workds
-   * comment section
+   * comments

 ### 3. Navigation

 **Tab Navigation** (Tab to Screen)

-* search
-* category view
+* Search -> Professor profile
+* Add Comments -> Add Comments -> Professor Comments
+* Department list -> Department list -> Professor list -> Professor Comments

 **Flow Navigation** (Screen to Screen)

-* log in -> sign up or log in or log in as guest -> jumps to search screen
+* Log in -> sign up or log in or log in as guest -> Search
-* search -> enter key words -> shows a drop down menu of suggestions -> click a suggestion -> enter selected professor's profile screen
-* professor profile screen -> text field to enter a comment
-* category view -> shows a table of departments -> click any department and shows a list of professors ranked by their ratings
+* Search -> Professor Comments/Add Comments(no reviews)
+* Department list -> Professor list -> Professor Comments -> Add Comments
+* Add Comments -> Professor Comments